 Please use the following links to read more about our teachers, the practice the daily schedule at retreats and frequently asked questions.
 The photos below are from Northern Thailand and the pilgrimage our centre organizes to Inida.
 Please refer to “Accomodation” below for interior photos of our centre in Toronto.

 All courses begin at 7:30 p.m. on their scheduled start date and run until 7 p.m. on their scheduled end date.
+All courses are run by donation but a deposit is required to secure your place.
 Participants: 3-5.

 15-Day Basic Course

-The basic meditation course gives students a complete introduction to insight meditation and the Buddha’s teachings for lay people.
-This course is a prerequisite for 10-day retreats and the Buddhist pilgrimage.
+The condensed basic meditation course may also give students a complete introduction to insight meditation and the Buddha’s teachings for lay people.
+This course may be used as a prerequisite for 10-day retreats and the Buddhist pilgrimage.

 Students who have completed the basic meditation course in this style of insight meditation may undertake 10-day retreats.
 Having overcome the hindrances in the basic course, students doing a 10-day retreat have the opportunity for deeper reflection.